 - The Nafs is the seat of cognition and knowledge.
 The sounds that we hear are “heard” not by the ear but by the Nafs.
 The sights that we see are “seen” not by the eye but by the Nafs.
 The “heat” and “cold” that we experience are not experienced by the skin but by the Nafs.
 The Nafs (soul or the Self) is the cognitive element in a human being.

 - The Nafs is the fountain of speech.
-The faculty of “bayan” as it is called in Arabic, is not merely the ability to speak a particular language such as English, Urdu or Zulu, but it is that human ability to transform sounds and signs into ideas, to dissect, combine and integrate them and build the tree of knowledge that distinguishes the world of man from the world of the beast.
+The faculty of “bayan” as it is called in Arabic, is not merely the ability to speak a particular language such as English, French, Arabic, Urdu, Swahili or Zulu, but it is that innate human ability to transform sounds and signs into ideas, to dissect, combine and integrate them and build the tree of knowledge that distinguishes the world of man from the world of the beast.
 Speech is not in the tongue; it is in the Nafs or the soul.

 God, Most Gracious,

 Created the human,

 3. The Nafs is the owner of intent and free will.